open-telemetry/oteps/text/0000-standard-trace-query-api.md

     string process_id = 11;
     repeated string warnings = 12;
   }

+  message Trace {
+    message ProcessMapping {
+        string process_id = 1;
+        Process process = 2;
+    }
+    repeated Span spans = 1;
+    repeated ProcessMapping process_map = 2;
+    repeated string warnings = 3;
+  }
   ```

-- [Tempo Span Object](https://grafana.com/docs/tempo/latest/api_docs/) - Not supported as the time of writing
+- [Tempo Span Trace Object](https://grafana.com/docs/tempo/latest/api_docs/) - From [Tempo docs](https://grafana.com/docs/tempo/latest/api_docs/#query) it is not clear what is exactly the structure of a Trace, though we can see a [Go implementation of a proto definition](https://github.com/grafana/tempo/blob/main/pkg/tempopb/trace/v1/trace.pb.go#L307) (which its origin I can't find).

-From looking at these different, opinionated Span objects we can immediately see the burden falls on the consumer side for trying to map these objects to a common one.
+From looking at these different, opinionated Span objects we can immediately see that the burden falls on the consumer side for mapping these objects to a common one.
+In addition to a standard definition for a query request and response objects, we'll also have to specify what other API options are mandatory.

 ## Trade-offs and mitigations